yoonmoonsick/dnd2024/README.md

   - Protector
     - Grants itself and nearby allies (within 10 feet) temporary hit points equal to 1d8 + Intelligence modifier.
 - Level 5: Arcane Firearm
   - You can turn your spellcasting focus into an arcane firearm by carving magical sigils into it.
-When you cast an Artificer spell, you add 1d8 to one of the spell’s damage rolls.
+When you cast an Artificer spell, you add 1d8 to one of the spell's damage rolls.
 - Level 9: Explosive Cannon
-  - Your cannon’s damage rolls increase by 1d8.
+  - Your cannon's damage rolls increase by 1d8.
 You can use a Reaction to make it explode.
 Creatures within 20 feet must make a Dexterity save or take 3d10 force damage (half on success).
   - You can detonate your Eldritch Cannon.
 - Level 11: Fortified Position
   - You can have up to two cannons at once.